Women's tennis finishes the year ranked No. 50 nationally

 Wacnik shines in season finale, taking down No. 6 Loeb

 Eagles keep up strong play, improving to 7-4 in ACC matches this year

 Eagles improve to 10-7 on the season after Friday's victory

-Nigel Bentley continues his tenure as the director of the Boston College women's tennis with his 15th season in 2013-14.
-Since taking over, Bentley has built BC into a consistently competitive program in the northeast region and has guided the Eagles to four nationally-ranked finishes.
+Nigel Bentley continues his tenure as the director of the Boston College women's tennis with his 16th season in 2014-15.
+Bentley has built BC into a consistently competitive program in the Northeast region and an emerging force on the national level.
+He has guided the Eagles to seven nationally-ranked finishes.

 The 2010-11 season raised the standard of success at BC.
 Bentley guided the Eagles to a 9-14 record, a program-best three Atlantic Coast Conference wins and a final national ranking of 45th, the best finish in school history.
 Gajic was pinned with a final national ranking of 123 and led a group of four Eagles featured in the final northeast regional rankings.
 The successful spring campaign complimented a fall season that saw the Eagles capture singles and doubles titles at the USTA Billy Jean King Women's College Invitational, the Big Green Invitational and the Brown Invitational.

 In each of the previous three seasons, Bentley coached four individuals to regional rankings.